Frequency Response Module

 You can access frequency response plots in all of the ways that follow:

-• To save a frequency response plot as a CSV (comma-separated values) file, do the procedure that follows:
+• To save a frequency response plot as a CSV (comma-separated values) file, do the steps that follow:

 When you save an open plot that shows measured and shaped open-loop results, the application records only the measured result in the Frequency Response file.